Cargo of the Thornton

 "We are to sleep here?"
 Marianne asked, her voice cracking as she looked at the cramped wooden shelf.
 "Like cordwood, Sophie?
 I cannot breathe.
 The ceiling—it is touching my head."

-"It is only for a time, Marianne," Sophie said, though her own stomach churned at the close-pressed heat of the hold.
+"It is only for a time, Marianne," Sophie said, though her own stomach churned at the smell and the close-pressed heat of the hold.
 She began to unpack the rations box, placing the hardtack and dried apples in a corner where they wouldn't be crushed.
 "The ship will move, and the air will come.
 Help me with the quilts.
 We must mark our space before it is taken."

 In the aisle, a traveler paused, a small man in a frayed coat and low-slung cap.
-His hands were stained with grease, his face a rugged landscape of past hardships.
+His hands were stained with dirt, his face a rugged landscape of past hardships.
 Behind him, a woman and several children stood with a weary determination that Sophie recognized instantly.
 For a long moment, he watched her, his eyes tracking the careful precision with which she managed her tiny domain.

 "You’re Danish," the man said, his voice a low, steady rumble that cut through the din of the hold.
 "I can tell by the way you tie your sacks.
 No one else keeps a knot that neat when they’re half-dead from the road."